 4. Explore the Boardwalk

 Strolling the boards isn’t just an activity for the summer months.
-A winter vacation to the shore also provides the perfect opportunity for enjoying (almost) everything the Ocean City Boardwalk has to offer.
+A winter vacation to the shore also provides the perfect opportunity to enjoy what the Ocean City Boardwalk has to offer.
 While some stores and activities do shut down during the winter, more of them stay open than you might think.

 5. Play Miniature Golf